philpagel/PCE174-communication/readme.md

 ## Status

+The script can send commands to control the instrument and request data from it:

+* Live data: the current reading
+* Saved data: the 99 registers for manually saved values
+* Loggin data: entire logging sessions stored in instrument memory

-Currently, the script can send control commands and read live-data, the storage of manually saved data from the instrument and logging data.
-I.e. all functionality that can be derived from the manufacturer protocol docs has been implemented.
+I.e. all functionality that can be derived from the manufacturer protocol documentation has been implemented.
 It is possible, however, that there are undocumented functions.

 I have carried out some testing of all functions but not extensively, so I'm sure there still are relevant bugs.
 Therefore, this is not production ready but